willwade/AACDataSet/README.md

 python augment_aac_data.py --input output/aac_conversations_en.jsonl
 ```

 This will read the conversations from the input file, augment the AAC utterances with noisy versions and corrections, and save the result to `output/augmented_aac_conversations_en.jsonl`.
+Read the code carefully.
+We are being careful about the amount of augmenting we are doing here and we havent verified these rates in the typical population.
+We are using a 10% error rate for the noisy utterance, and a 5% error rate for the qwerty and abc layouts.
+The frequency layout is set to 1% error rate.
+The minimally corrected version is set to 5% error rate, and the fully corrected version is set to 0% error rate.
+The minimally corrected version is a basic capitalization and punctuation correction, while the fully corrected version is a complete grammatical correction.
+Note too - this data needs work for languages other than English.
+We are using the English data as a test case for now.

 For locale-specific language codes: